import-pandas-as-numpy/import-pandas-as-numpy.github.io/content/posts/advanced-chainsaw-1/index.md

 Remember how we discussed the key-value relationship of event logs previously?
 We will now apply that knowledge to our queries.
-Referring to my previous query, I may actually be looking for event ID 4624, which is a successful network login.
+Referring to my previous query, I may actually be looking for event ID 4624, which is a successful login.

 Refer to our previous Chainsaw output for some syntax clues, but maybe we want to drill down on the `Event.System.EventID` parameter.
 Well, we can do that with Tau.
 Tau takes an 'expression' and will